 The third person named as Servant Leader-in-Residence is Mr. Jim Cnossen.
-Mr. Cnossen is actively involved with the Center for Faithful Leadership in four areas: CFL Advisory Board Member, ASI Consulting, CFL Mentoring Program, and HEI (Mentor-in-Residence).
+Mr. Cnossen is actively involved with the Center for Faithful Leadership in four areas: CFL Advisory Board Member, CFL's Student Consulting Program, CFL Mentoring Program, and HEI.

 Jim has extensive experience within the Automotive Industry, a proven track record of leadership within the Information Technology field, and unique experiences as an entrepreneur implementing ideas and solutions within a for-profit environment.
 Jim has expert knowledge and senior level management experience in strategic IT leadership, business process re-engineering, and manufacturing operations all within an international context.
 He is recognized as a visionary and a results-oriented leader with strong communications and people-related skills.

 After 30 years with Ford followed by several years of Management Consulting, Jim brings a distinguished record of providing solutions that address strategic business needs from within Fortune 5 corporations.
 Drawing from his automotive and manufacturing experiences, these solutions typically are an effective blend of people, process, and technologies.

 During his career at Ford, Jim held 14 different management positions within both the IT and non-IT functions.
 In these positions, he was responsible for IT operations in virtually every major segment of automotive operations including Product Development, Manufacturing Engineering, Production Operations, Finance, Purchasing, Sales & Marketing, Dealership Operations, Strategic Corporate Decision Support, and Corporate Data Center Operations.
 In addition, he held responsible operating positions in plant production operations and quality management.